 I am more experience now-some would say Older.
 But doing things myself has always been a way of life.
 We have basically somewhat rebuilt four homes.

 Recently I decided my wooden shed needed a face-lift.
-The deteriorating finish after 3 years and the fact that we live in a community helped my decision to vinyl side the shed to match our home.
+The deteriorating finish after 3 years and the fact that we live in a community helped my decision to put vinyl siding on my shed to match our home.

 First, a couple of weeks ahead I had pressure washed the door and door frame.
 On Memorial Day weekend I started on Saturday morning and put two coats of a semi-solid stain on the door, door frame and upper fascia boards.
 This is the same stain we have on our deck railings and posts.
 I removed all the corner and lower trim boards and the added the vinyl corners, the J-channel around the door frame and at the top edges as well as a vent at the upper rear.
 I also added the starter strip at the bottom edges.